tbela99/css-parser/files/css-module.md

 - folder: the folder name
 - ext: the file extension

-the pattern can optionally have a maximum number of characters:
+the pattern placeholders can optionally have a maximum number of characters:
 ```
 pattern: '[local:2]-[hash:5]'
 ```